 Comment by Sarah L. Berga, MD

 The popular press is now reporting that postmenopausal hormone use does not reduce the risk of cardiovascular disease.
 Although that statement is a gross oversimplification of the results of the HERS, it continues to sway opinion and practice.
 The sophistry is kept alive by the difficulty inherent in explaining to patients the difference between primary and secondary prevention.
-Further, while primary care clinicians and gynecologists generally see patients seeking primary prevention, cardiologists typically see them after the initial cardiovascular event.
+Further, while gynecologists generally see patients seeking primary prevention, cardiologists typically see them after the initial cardiovascular event.
 Thus, we tend to counsel very different subsets of women.
 Available data suggest that HRT is better for primary rather than secondary prevention and this has left most cardiologists feeling understandably disenchanted with the promise of HRT.
-Given these considerations, it becomes increasingly important for clinicians to be able to clearly articulate why it is too soon to discount HRT use by women with established or latent cardiovascular disease.
+Given these considerations, it becomes increasingly important for gynecologists to be able to clearly articulate why it is too soon to discount HRT use by women with established or latent cardiovascular disease.
 Is HRT as potent a therapy as statins for women with CVD or at high risk for CVD?
 Probably not.
 But statins do not provide the panoply of benefits that accrue to long-term HRT use.
-It falls to us to explain to women that HRT use is but one of the strategies for promoting health as one ages, but an important one nonetheless.
+Cardiologists are experts in heart disease, but they are unlikely to be as familiar as gynecologists with the long list of other potential benefits of HRT.
+Thus, it falls to gynecologists to explain to women that HRT use is but one of the strategies for promoting health as one ages, but an important one nonetheless.
 Is one form of HRT better than another in helping to retard the ill effects of aging or for use in women with active heart disease?
 There are few data on this point.
 Is HRT the only strategy one should recommend?
 Of course not.
 So much of remaining healthy comes from having a healthy lifestyle, and we should not fool ourselves or our patients that HRT can reverse or counter the damage that comes from obesity, smoking, inactivity, and the like.
 HRT is best seen as an adjunct to a healthy lifestyle and not as a magic bullet that erases established cardiovascular disease, but this does not mean that HRT is useless or without benefit.
 This is what our patients need to know.